jlinoff/pam/PROPOSAL.md

 Scheduling: this wants durable IDs, so it sits after that lands.
 Item 7 does not, and can precede it.

-## 16. CodeQL: memorable passwords used Math.random()
+## 16. CodeQL: memorable passwords used Math.random() — FIXED in v2.4.1

-Raised by GitHub Advanced Security on the v2.4.0 pull request.
+Raised by GitHub Advanced Security on the v2.4.0 pull request, and **found after v2.4.0 had already been released**.
 One alert was real and important; the other was a false positive worth rewriting anyway.

+Everything in this section shipped in **v2.4.1**, not v2.4.0: the CSPRNG fix, the pattern-check scoping, the screenshot seed change, and the in-record generator length fix.

 ### Real: insecure randomness in the password generator